Alternating minimization algorithms for graph regularized tensor completion: Experiments

 In this subsection, we focus on evaluating the time efficiency of our proposed algorithms under the same experimental settings described in the last subsection.
 In each of the following experiments, iteration information for our proposed algorithms is recorded.
 At each iteration, the recovery quality of the current iterate is evaluated in terms of the RMSE on test entries.

-Besides our proposed algorithms, a representative selection of state-of-art methods are also tested\revv{, based on their codes that are publicly available or made available to us:} (i) INDAFAC is a damped Gauss-Newton method proposed by Tomasi and Bro~\cite{tomasi2005parafac} for solving the following tensor completion model
+Besides our proposed algorithms, the state-of-art methods mentioned in \Cref{ssec:priorwork} are also tested using implementations that are publicly available or made available to us: (i) INDAFAC, the damped Gauss-Newton method proposed by Tomasi and Bro~\cite{tomasi2005parafac}; (ii) CP-WOPT, a CP decomposition algorithm by Acar et al~\cite{acar2011scalable} which is available in the Tensor Toolbox~\cite{bader2012matlab}; (iii) \revv{BPTF, a Bayesian probabilistic tensor CPD algorithm~\cite{xiong2010temporal};} (iv) TFAI, an \revv{algorithm for tensor factorization with the within-mode auxiliary information;} (v) TNCP, an ADMM algorithm for solving a matrix trace-norm regularized model~\cite{liu2014trace}; and (vi) AirCP, an ADMM algorithm for solving the CP-based tensor completion using auxiliary graph information~\cite{ge2016uncovering}.
+The parameters involved in the models of TFAI, TNCP and AirCP are chosen after cross validation.